LiuYuancheng/LiuYuancheng/doc/skyline/config/Config.md

 ![](../../img/2024GithubSkyline.gif)

 Now you can add the gif picture file in your readme file.
+You can also create your own python STL display program as shown in this example: